TongYiyi11/evasion/README.md

 From this point everything should just work.
 You should not need to reset your browser tab or the node server -- not even in between restarts of the java jar.

-Note about diagonals: in the HTML for the display, the Y axis is flipped so the diagonal will look like a counterdiagonal.

 # Other notes